-Keep separate face-up discard piles for the two decks.
+Keep discards for each deck in the matching "Discard" space on the gameboard.
 You may not look through the discards unless you play a card that allows you to!
 When a deck runs out, reshuffle its discards.
-If a deck runs out and there are no discards, nobody can draw any of that kind of card!

 In Play: These are the cards on the table in front of you, showing your Faction and Class (if any) and the Items you are carrying.
 Continuing Curses and some other cards also stay on the table after you play them.
 Cards in play are public information and must be visible to the other players.